 How to fix a recliner that won’t close?
 Honestly!
-What is the point of having a recliner on the first place if it isn’t closing properly?
-If there is a damage that’s been caused, it will make very difficult for you to use the chair and your entire living room will be a mess.
-You have to step on the footrest in order to climb in that comfy chair and truth be told, if the mechanism stop working, you will have to keep your chair open at all times.
+What is the point of having a recliner in the first place if it isn’t closing properly?
+If there is damage that’s been caused, it will make very difficult for you to use the chair and your entire living room will be a mess.
+You have to step on the footrest in order to climb in that comfy chair and truth be told if the mechanism stops working, you will have to keep your chair open at all times.

 This isn’t an option so what you need to do is fix it right away and we will help you out.

 There are numerous ways through which you can fix a recliner that won’t close.
 You will have to pay some extra attention to figure out where the damage was caused.
-It’s not that difficult as you might be thinking.
+It’s not as difficult as you might think.
 Just go through our quick guide to fix your recliner and you’ll be done with it in no time.

 A few reasons why your recliner isn’t closing

 The way to fix a problem starts with figuring out why the problem occurred in the first place.
 There are several reasons why your recliner isn’t closing especially if you use it regularly.
 It’s probably isn’t your fault but you should know whenever you use any piece of furniture on daily basis, it is more prone to wear and tear.

 We are mentioning a few possibilities down below to help you understand why your recliner isn’t closing anymore.
 All these reasons revolve around the internal mechanism of moving your footrest.
 It depends on what kind of mechanism your recliner comes with.
 Take a look at a few possible reasons why your recliner won’t close,

 - The latch mechanism might be loose